gideonMCove/Trivialis-Serpentes/README.md

 > To earn a point you must also answer a trivia question about *Snakes!*

- Each question will have three possible answers that can be selected.
-The answers will be shown on <cards> with both text and images to represent the *Snakes.* Each question and its answers will written with `arrays`inside of `objects` inside of `arrays`, like so:
+ Each question is multiple choice, with 4 possible answers.
+The answers will be shown on <cards>.
+Each question and its answers will written with `arrays`inside of `objects` inside of `arrays`, like so:

 ```javascript
 Const questions = [